 Calculating how much I spent and received in maker/taker fee helps in calculating the cost of doing business and I could definitely use more maker orders.

-CMM: Based on the experience youve gathered so far, what advice would you give to the version of yourself that first started trading?
+What advice would you give to a younger version of yourself that just started trading?

-- KNOW WHAT TO TRADE - Now there are maybe 10 different pairs you can trade regardless of which market you trade in (Stocks/Forex/Crypto) just figure out what works for you.
-Personally, I trade BTC/USD on Bybit and to trade Volatility I trade BTC & ETH MOVE Options on Delta Exchange.
-Apart from trading ETH/USD if I see a solid setup, these are primarily the only 2 things I trade because I know I'm comfortable trading them.
+Know what to trade.
+Now there are maybe 10 different pairs you can trade regardless of which market you trade in (i.e., stocks, forex, or crypto) just figure out what works for you.
+Personally, I trade BTCUSD on Bybit and BTC and ETH MOVE Options on Delta Exchange.
+Apart from trading ETHUSD if I see a solid setup, these are primarily the only two things I trade because I know I'm comfortable trading them.
 That's all that matters.
 There is no need to be in every trade always.